danielliedt/live_countdown_for_streams/README.txt

 Customization
 -------------
-To change the target date, edit this line in the JavaScript: const targetDate = new Date("2025-12-27T18:00:00");
+To change the target date, edit line 88 in the JavaScript: const targetDate = new Date("2025-12-27T18:00:00");

 You can also customize: